ai-action/cy-ai/README.md

 });

 const prompt = PromptTemplate.fromTemplate(`
-You are writing an E2E test step with Cypress
+You are writing an E2E test step with Cypress.

 Rules:
-1. Return Cypress code without "describe" and "it"
+1. Return JavaScript Cypress code without "describe" and "it".

 Task: {task}